mnsardone/Reddit-to-Telegram-Python-Bot/README.md

 Greetings!
 A few months ago I wrote some very basic code that allowed me to send my GF batches of cute pictures from Reddit.
 Everyone I told about this was interested so I thought I might as well put the code out their so I can save at least one person a few hours of reading the PRAW documentation and writing this.

 ## What does it do?
 It essentially just aggregates an adjustable number of current top links from a selected subreddit and sends them to a selected telegram chat.
+It will ignore stickied or permanent posts.

 ## Setup
 Before working with the provided code first you need to have three things ready.